Vendorful Values and Culture

 Be nice and have fun

-If you want to hear the story about how we procured the domain name, Vendorful, you'll have to contact us to ask. 🙂 But the fact that we legally incorporated as Boring But Great, Inc. (before The Boring Company was so much as a glimmer in Elon Musk's eye) should tell you a story all its own.
+If you want to hear the story about how we procured the domain name, Vendorful, you'll have to contact us to ask. 🙂 But the fact that we initially incorporated as Boring But Great, Inc. (before The Boring Company was so much as a glimmer in Elon Musk's eye) should tell you a story all its own.
 While we take our work very seriously, we don't take ourselves too seriously.

 - If you want to work at Vendorful, you have to be nice.
 We don't have time (see above) for mean people.